Lodimup/django-school-api-drf-nested-router/README.md

 -   Heroku deplotment: 30 minutes
 -   AWS deployment: 2 hours
 -   Docker local deployment with tunnels to the internet: 30 minutes

+# Caviets
+Some config files are duplicated to root to make Heroku happy.